Onimee58/Road_Traffic_Localization_in_ELL/README.md

 # Road_Traffic_Localization_in_ELL
-Implementation of the paper "Road Traffic Localization in Extremely Low Light with Generative Adversarial Network"
+Implementation of the paper "Vehicle Detection and Localization in Extremely Low-Light Condition with Generative Adversarial Network and YOLOv4"

 Code will be made available soon